vlbras/singleton-explanation/README.md

 }
 ```

-Make the same for ```posts.service```
+Make the same for ```posts.service```.

-You are now ready to test the Logger used in UsersService and PostsService and ensure that each log has a unique ID
+Now you are ready to ensure that UsersService and PostsService are using the same Logger instance, since each log has a unique ID.

 ```ts
 import { PostsService } from "./services/posts.service";